Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

    <em> Figure 5：Clobal Settings </em>
 </p>

 If the cargo's volume and size exceed the maximum Length/Width range in the Global settings, or if the target cargo is too small and falls below the minimum Length/Width range, the system will filter out the cargo and will not detect it as a target.
 This is shown in Figure 6.
-If that happened, switch template or change Global settings parameters, and then click Single trigger.
+If that happened, switch template or change Global settings parameters, and then click Save and Send, and then Single trigger.

 <p align= “center”>
 <img alt="PixPin_2026-06-03_09-32-28" src="https://github.com/user-attachments/assets/1ef658d4-b981-4902-857e-a5799eaf16c5" />